|

 animate and move the chopper in the sky in a believable manner.
 Any model that

-moves or interacts with something in the game is a dynamic object.
 Then into the creation of DO's.
 Let's try and make a breakable window.

 First we need some sort of a level to play with.
 Just create two rooms with a window opening between them (and a 1.5m x